Doctor who kept fetuses is vilified in life and death

 Cly added: “I thought his abortions, how he kept the fetuses, might be unconscious revenge for the bombings.”

-News reports about Klopfer going back decades portray him as a combative figure, quick to give the finger to protesters.
+News reports about Klopfer going back decades portray him as combative, quick to give the finger to protesters.
 He spoke emphatically about ensuring women had access to abortion in Indiana, which has some of the nation’s toughest restrictions on the procedure.

 He once told a reporter about the abortion debate: “If men got pregnant and women didn’t, this wouldn’t be a discussion.”